 What Is An Auto Attendant Or Automated Phone System?

-If you’ve ever called a company or organization and reached the right department by selecting from a variety of menu options (e.g., press 1 for billing, press 2 for technical support, etc.) then you are already familiar with the basic definition of an auto attendant.
-This is also frequently referred to as an automated phone system or a digital receptionist.
+If you’ve ever called a company or organization and reached the right department by selecting from menu options (e.g., press 1 for billing, press 2 for technical support, etc.) then you are familiar with an auto attendant.
+This is also referred to as an automated phone system or a digital receptionist.

-The auto attendant feature makes it easier for businesses of all sizes to manage incoming calls.
-Inbound callers can be routed and transferring to the individual, group or department, based on a caller’s needs.
-A standard auto attendant feature setup will provide callers with an initial greeting and then be prompted to select the correct option, before moving forward.
+An auto attendant feature makes it easier for businesses of all sizes to manage incoming calls.
+Inbound callers can be routed and transferred to an individual, group or department, based on a caller’s needs.
+A standard auto attendant feature setup provides callers with an initial greeting and then prompts to select an option.